jverzani/CalculusWithJuliaNotes.jl/quarto/README-quarto.md

 * bump the version number in `_quarto.yml`, `Project.toml`
 * run `quarto publish gh-pages` to publish
+* or `quarto publish gh-pages --no-render` to avoid re-rendering, when just done
 * should also push project to github
 * no need to push `_freeze` the repo, as files are locally rendered for now.